 The graphic symbol for Cantheism / Cannatheism, seen on the left, is modeled after the ancient Egyptian hieroglyph for hemp rope and fiber skeins.
 Its shape was eventually transformed into the modern letter “h.”

-The logo is designed to be discreet, simple and easily sketched by hand.
+The emblem is designed to be discreet, simple and easily sketched by hand.
 The shape replicates that of a coiled skein of hemp fiber, seen on the right.
 It refers both to the ancient roots and the intertwined nature of human experience and the cannabis plant.

 The hand symbol for Cantheism is right hand cupped around the left, with two fingers extended in the inner hand, symbolizing the male and the female plants.
 The overall hand gesture signifying the female calyx which holds the trichome glands.